 - Unless a waiver is granted for a particular program by the Under Secretary of Defense (USD) Acquisition, & Sustainment (A&S), Component Acquisition Executives (CAEs) shall assign acquisition program responsibilities to a PEO for all Acquisition Category (ACAT) I, IA, and sensitive classified programs, or for any other program determined by the CAE to require dedicated executive management.

 - Unless a waiver is granted by the Defense Acquisition Executive (DAE) or CAE, a PEO shall be experienced and certified in acquisition management.
 Waivers should be strictly avoided.
-The PEO shall be dedicated to executive management and shall not have other command responsibilities unless waived by the USD (AT&L).
+The PEO shall be dedicated to executive management and shall not have other command responsibilities unless waived by the USD (A&S).

 - The CAE shall make this assignment no later than program initiation or within 3 months of estimated total program cost reaching the appropriate dollar threshold for ACAT I and ACAT IA programs.
 CAEs may determine that a specific Program Manager (PM) shall report directly, without being assigned to a PEO, whenever such direct reporting is appropriate.
-The CAE shall notify the USD(AT&L) of the decision to have a PM report directly to the CAE.
+The CAE shall notify the USD(A&S) of the decision to have a PM report directly to the CAE.

 - Acquisition program responsibilities for programs not assigned to a PEO or a direct-reporting PM shall be assigned to a commander of a system, logistics, or materiel command.
 In order to transition from a PEO to a commander of systems, logistics, or materiel command, a program or increment of capability shall, at a minimum, have passed Initial Operational Capability (IOC), have achieved full-rate production, be certified as interoperable within the intended operational environment, and be supportable as planned.